csc-training/summerschool/intro-to-hpc/docs/04-working-in-supercomputers.md

 - In practice programs are separated into several files
   <br>$\Rightarrow$ complicated dependency structures
 - Building large programs takes time
-    - could we just rebuild the parts that changed?
+  - Could we just rebuild the parts that changed?
 - Having different options when building
-    - debug versions, enabling/disabling features, etc.
+  - Debug versions, enabling/disabling features, etc.

 # Make

 - Make allows you to define how to build individual parts of a program and how they depend on each other.
 This enables:
   - Building parts of a program and only rebuilding necessary parts
   - Building different version and configurations of a program

 ![](img/depend.png){.center width=40%}